 The Bottom Line for Australian IT Leaders

-The organisations that will see results fastest are those that treat this as an organisational readiness exercise, not a software installation.
-That means clean data, clear governance, a defined pilot group with measurable workflows, and a licensing posture that matches where you actually need to go, not just where you are today.
+The organisations that will see results fastest are those that treat this as both an organisational-readiness and a cost-governance exercise.
+That means clean data, clear governance, a defined pilot group with measurable workflows, hard spending limits set before broad rollout, and a licensing posture that matches where you actually need to go, not just where you are today.

 Not sure where your organisation stands?